pablonudel/holbertonschool-hbnb/README.md

 ```
 ---
 #### ▶︎ Frontend
 You will need a way to serve the static frontend files.
-Here I will cover to options: **NodeJS** and **Live Server for Visual Studio Code**.
+Here I will cover two options: **NodeJS** and **Live Server for Visual Studio Code**.

 **A. NodeJS**